20 WordPress skills all developers need

 4. Empathy

-WordPress developers build websites that thousands of visitors will use.
-Because their work will impact so many others, they must be able to put themselves in the shoes of their users when developing websites to create a good customer experience.
+WordPress programmers build websites that thousands of visitors use.
+Because their work impacts so many people, they must put themselves in the shoes of their users when developing websites to create a good customer experience.

 5. Attention to detail